-- 2 large Yukon Gold or russet potatoes
+- 2 potatoes large, Yukon Gold or russet

-- Balanced Bites spice blend of choice (I love GREEK, BAGEL, & SUPER GARLIC PIZZA!)
+- Balanced Bites spice blend of choice I love GREEK Spice Blend, BAGEL Spice Blend, & SUPER GARLIC PIZZA Spice Blend!

-- Top the avocado with fried or poached eggs (1 per “toast”) and hot sauce
+- Fried or poached eggs and hot sauce 1 egg per "toast"

-- Top the avocado with fried or poached eggs (1 per “toast”) and sliced fresh chives
+- Fried or poached eggs and sliced fresh chives 1 egg per "toast"

-- Top the avocado with smoked salmon (2 ounces per “toast”), sliced red onion, capers, and chopped fresh dill
+- Smoked salmon, sliced red onion, capers, and chopped fresh dill 2 ounces salmon per "toast"

-- Top the avocado with sliced cucumber, smoked salmon (2 ounces per “toast”), and sliced fresh chives
+- Avocado with sliced cucumber, smoked salmon, and sliced fresh chives 2 ounces salmon per "toast"

 Preheat the oven to 400ºF.
 Line a rimmed baking sheet with parchment paper.